tcltk/tcl/doc/dev/strings.md

 that ISO 10646 still proposed at the time.
 The UTF-8 encoding defined in Unicode 2.0 proposed a different use for 4-byte sequences.
 They would be used to encode codepoint pairs using the surrogate extension mechanism.
+The refusal of the Tcl 8.1 encoder to produce 4-byte sequences mark another way in which Tcl's encoding was never UTF-8.

-The spec was silent about the encoding of unpaired surrogate codepoints, but the sample implementation included as an example did encode such codepoints into 3-byte sequences.
+The UTF-8 spec in Unicode 2.0 was silent about the encoding of unpaired surrogate codepoints, but the sample implementation included as an example did encode such codepoints into 3-byte sequences.
 Later revisions to the UTF-8 spec eliminated the encoding of unpaired surrogates.
-The encoding implemented by **Tcl\_UniCharToUtf** encodes all surrogate codepoints into 3-byte sequences.
+The encoding implemented by **Tcl\_UniCharToUtf** encodes all surrogate codepoints, paired or not, into 3-byte sequences.

 Tcl 7 strings cannot contain the byte 0x00, while UTF-8 (and FSS-UTF) specifies that **U+0000** is to be encoded by 0x00.
 The early UTF-8 specs